 Open "This PC " from Start menu or Desktop, find your iPhone/iPad name and turn it on.
 After that, double click to open the "Internal Storage", turn on "DCIM".
 Open one of the folder, you will see it contain photos from your iPhone/iPad.
 Select the photos you'd like and copy to (press on "Ctrl + C" shortcut on your keyboard) your Windows 10 PC.

 Tips: If you want to select all the photos, you can use keyboard to press on "Ctrl + A" that will select all the pictures immediately.
-And if you are wondering how to access iPhone files on Windows 10, you can take full advantage of this way.
+And if can not see the DCIM folder, follow this guide to fix iPhone internal storage DCIM folder is empty on Windows issue.

 We can use iCloud for Windows to transfer photos from iPhone/iPad to Windows 10 PC as well.
 If you are a iCloud user, you don't want to miss this way.